Cave of El Soplao: Gallery of the Ghosts

-It is a natural room which had the amount of thick white and stalagmite formations rising from the ground pisolitic for her figure, gave rise to the name of the gallery.
+It is a natural room containing numerous thick white stalagmite formations rising from the ground which resemble ghosts, hence the name of the gallery.
 The gallery is 350 metres long and some areas reaching 35 metres wide.
-Its name comes from the great white stalagmites that resemble ghosts, in the end zones of the gallery.
-Had a great use to the early twentieth century as a place of extraction and storage by the mineral miners of La Florida.
+It was used in the early twentieth century as a place of extraction and storage by the mineral miners of La Florida.

 Gallery Gorda

 It is a room with a natural underground lake and one of the largest in terms of volume.
 This is the first gallery to be accessed Soplao.
 The name comes from the impression of smallness due to one of the cavers who investigated the caves.
 It has a lighting system that highlights the colours of the stalactite from the ceiling, covered with calcite helictitas.

 Gallery of the False Floor

-Small chamber where impressive rock formations in the form of thin threads that are screwed everywhere.
+Small chamber where large rock formations in the form of thin threads that are screwed everywhere.